rafael-longo/calcularte-content-creator/memory-bank/progress.md

 *   **Autonomous Maestro Agent:** A `MaestroAgent` provides a single, conversational entry point to the system's capabilities.
 It uses an "Agents as Tools" architecture, orchestrating specialist agents and `FunctionTools` to fulfill high-level user prompts via the `maestro` CLI command.
 *   **Enhanced Agent Instructions and Creativity (Enhancement #9):** The system's creative and strategic capabilities have been significantly upgraded.
 The `MaestroAgent` is now more strategic, the `CreativeDirectorAgent` more varied, the `EvaluatorAgent` more brand-aligned, and the `ArtDirectorAgent` plans visual narratives.
 A new "Creative Wildcard" tool has been added to inject novel ideas into the workflow.
 *   **Post Retrieval Order:** The system now correctly retrieves the newest posts from the vector database.
 The `query_brand_voice` function now sorts posts by date when a wildcard query is used, and `get_samples_for_brand_voice_report` was refactored to use this function, ensuring that brand voice analysis is based on the most recent content.
+*   **Structured Data-Passing Protocol:** The communication between the Maestro and specialist agents (Copywriter, Art Director) has been hardened.
+It now uses strict Pydantic models (`PostIdea`, `ArtDirectorInput`) for passing data, eliminating information loss and ensuring high-fidelity context is maintained throughout the creative workflow.

 ## 2. What's Left to Build